The following professionals lent their expertise to this article:

 Medical Billing and Coding — Morgan State University

-Students at Morgan State University’s Medical Billing and Coding program can earn their certificate in one year.
-During this time, they learn the ins and outs of the most recent HCPCS, CPT Category II, and ICD-10 manuals, and gain valuable hands-on experience with state of the art billing and coding software.
-In addition, people become familiar with medical terminology and the human body.
-As a result, they gain an understanding of the endocrine, musculoskeletal, cardiovascular, and digestive systems.
+Students in Morgan State University’s online Medical Billing and Coding program can earn their certificate in one year.
+They gain expertise with the most recent HCPCS, CPT Category II, and ICD-10 manuals, as well as hands-on experience with the most advanced billing and coding software.

-The course also includes an externship starter kit to help students gain valuable field experience before graduating.
-People can enroll in the course at any time and complete it over a period of 12 months.
+An included externship starter kit gives students valuable field experience before graduating.
+They can enroll in the course at any time and complete it over a period of 12 months.

 Duration: 12 months